mishoo/UglifyJS/README.md

     --acorn            Use Acorn for parsing.                            [boolean]
     --spidermonkey     Assume input fles are SpiderMonkey AST format (as JSON).
                                                                          [boolean]
+    --self             Build itself (UglifyJS2) as a library (implies --wrap=UglifyJS --export-all)                     [boolean]
+    --wrap             Embed everything in a big function, making the “exports” and “global” variables available.
+You need to pass an argument to this option to specify the name that your module will take when included in, say, a browser.
+                                                                          [string]
+    --export-all       Only used when --wrap, this tells UglifyJS to add code to automatically export all globals.                 [boolean]
     -v, --verbose      Verbose                                           [boolean]

 Specify `--output` (`-o`) to declare the output file.
 Otherwise the output